trigaten/Learn_Prompting/docs/IDEs/everyprompt.md

 Everyprompt has a varied feature set, including different GPT models, datasets, and stats.
-Note that support for some of these features requires emailing the developers, so it is unclear how well they are implemented thus far.
-They provides **50k free** tokens.
+Note that support for some of these features requires emailing the developers, so it is unclear how thoroughly they are implemented thus far.
+They also provide **50k free** tokens.